jjak0b/ansible_farm/docs/examples/01_deploy_single_vm.md

 ```

 if you want to apply some common properties to all VM definitions you can define a (incomplete) `vm` fact into `defaults/platforms/defaults.yaml`: this will run just before each platform definition.
-If you aren0t going to define it, the `parse_vms_definitions` role will use the one defined in its defaults.
+If you aren't going to define it, the `parse_vms_definitions` role will use the one defined in its defaults.

+Note: The `vm.metadata.callbacks.sources` entries are associated respectively to the `vm.metadata.sources` items.
+The `fetch_and_unarchive.yaml` is an utility callback to preprocess ( download, and unarchive if required ) the relative resource on install time.

 ### Define the playbook: Deploy the VM into hypervisor